The electromagnetic field equations for moving media

-Let us consider equation (\ref{I1}) in the case when $u=v$, i.e., the observer frame is comoving with medium.
+Now, let us consider Eq. (\ref{I1}) in the case when $u=v$, i.e., the observer frame is comoving with medium.
 In that case it can be taken that $ v=u=c\gamma _{0}$ ($u^{\mu }=v^{\mu }=(c,0,0,0)$), i.e., that the observers who measure fields are at rest in a stationary medium.
-Then, equation (\ref {I1}) becomes
+Then, Eq. (\ref{I1}) becomes

-The equation (\ref{I3}) can be also written in the `source representation' as
+The equation (\ref{I3}) can be also written in the \textquotedblleft source representation\textquotedblright\ as

 As already mentioned, the sources of both fields together, $E$ and $B$, are the true current density $j^{(C)}$ and the polarization and magnetization vectors, $P$ and $M$ respectively.